dannyneil/public_plstm/README.md

 If you're only answering bAbI tasks or doing negative log-likelihood on some paragraph of text, you're unlikely to see improvement from this model.
 However, for long sequences (e.g., whole-text summarization), or sequences which are fusing input from multiple sensors with different timing (e.g., one going at 3 Hz and the other at 25 Hz), this model is both natural and efficient.

-## Now available in TensorFlow
+## Now available in TensorFlow!
- * Tensorflow implementation can be found here: [https://github.com/Enny1991/PLSTM](https://github.com/Enny1991/PLSTM)
+ * Tensorflow implementation by Enea Ceolini can be found here: [https://github.com/Enny1991/PLSTM](https://github.com/Enny1991/PLSTM)

 # Freq Task 1
 To run the first task, run the shell script [a_freq_task.sh](/a_freq_task.sh).
 It should load the first task with default parameters, training each model under each condition for 70 epochs.
 Afterwards, you can open [A_Freq_Task.ipynb](/A_Freq_Task.ipynb) to render the results, which should show the following: